djalbat/the-occam-user-manual/content/understanding-grammars/precedence.md

 Arguably extraneous nodes such as the `multiplicativeTerm` and `additionalOperator` nodes are an inevitable consequence of the elaborate BNF, for example.
 2. The BNF itself is flawed.
 Note that the `multiplicativeTerm` rule references the `number` rule, the reason being that there must be some rule at the foot of the hierarchy, so to speak.
-If we try to replace this with a reference to the `term` rule then we get a form of left recursion that cannot be eliminated.
+If this is replaced with a reference to the `term` rule then the result is a form of left recursion that cannot be eliminated.
 Thus if someone else wants to add additional rules to the `term` rule then they would be unable to do so independently.

 In order to tackle these problems a new way of treating precedence was devised.